SwedbankPay/developer.swedbankpay.com/_includes/recurring-card-payments.md

 ## Recurring payments

-{% include jumbotron.html body="A recurring payment enables you to charge a credit card without any consumer interaction.
-When an initial payment token is generated subsequent payments is made through server-to-server requests. " %}
+{% include jumbotron.html body="A recurring payment enables you to charge a card without payer interaction.
+When an initial payment token is generated subsequent payments are made through server-to-server requests. " %}

 ### Prerequisites